Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Medical Supply Delivery by Small Unmanned Aircraft Support Appropriation

-Would provide funding appropriation to support medical supply delivery by small unmanned aircraft in Minnesota.
-Companion bill to HF 3144.
+Would provide appropriation to support medical supply delivery using small unmanned aircraft systems.

 Last action: April 10, 2025